 Connect with the pain first

 In other words, you don’t say things like, “You are so wonderful, why would you do that to yourself?”
 Because they might not be certain of why they are doing it and second because those phrases tend to make the sufferer feel misunderstood.
+The shame is likely to drive them to cut more because that is how they are coping with difficult emotions.

 Cutting is basically a negative coping strategy that someone might use to deal with a problem that’s bothering them.
 Bullying, divorce, death of a parent, for example.
 It can go from being a habit to an addiction which is dangerous.